DNS Hardening on Manjaro: Ignore DHCP

 Configure systemd-resolved

-In the same way, either through man 5 resolve.conf or by visiting
+In the same way, either through man 5 resolved.conf or by visiting

 suggested: